animesh-chouhan/advent-of-code/2024/2/README.md

 > _How many reports are safe?_

 1. Create list
-2. Reverse the list if it seems descending
+2. Reverse the list if it seems descending (instead of reversing we can multiply each element by -1 too)
 3. Check for condition and increment counter

 One-liner after parsing the input: